sanheensethi/notes/DBMS.md

 > *{ DeptId,  DeptName } → Dept Id*

 **2. Non-Trivial Functional Dependencies** :
-- A functional dependency X → Y is said to be n**on-trivial if and only if Y ⊄ X.**
+- A functional dependency X → Y is said to be n**on-trivial if and only if Y ⊄ X i.e if Y is not the subset of X.**

 Example:
 The examples of non-trivial functional dependencies are-